uber-go/cff/DEVELOPING.md

 - No new syntax may be introduced.
 Both, the input and output files must be valid Go code that passes type checking.

+To support the possibility of online analysis in the future (vs static analysis) we want using CFF to feel like using a regular Go library.
+Users should find it conceivable, based on the APIs and their behavior, that the functionality of CFF is completely runtime.
+The presence of code generation should be considered an implementation detail by users; it should be hidden away until absolutely needed.
+To satisfy this,

+- The code generator must only make use of information that could be present at runtime.
+This means that type information may be used, but not variable names.
+Exceptions may be made here for better UX as long as they don't have meaningful behavioral impact.
+For example variable names may be used to affect telemetry, but not graph resolution.
+- There must be no shared information between Flows unless provided by a shared object explicitly.
+For example, Flows cannot share a global task scheduler; instead one must be injected at the `cff.Flow` call site.
+  Similarly, there must be no shared global configuration between Flows, but configuration may be injected at the call site.

 # Testing

 For integration testing, test data is placed inside the internal/tests folder.